 The answer varies in accordance with the patient but the estimated time would be around thirty minutes.
 This is because as soon as the heart stops beating, blood flow inside the body would also slowly stop therefore it cannot supply the brain anymore with any oxygenated blood.
 If they are not supplied by oxygenated blood, their brain cells die within 4-6 minutes and if no medical attention is still given, the patient will be nearing their biological death which means that their brain has lost all the oxygen supply.

 Although, there are still cases where a patient has survived after being left in the cold for 45 minutes after receiving cycles of chest compressions.
-This lead the American Heart Association to include the 95 Degrees Fahrenheit rule in their guidelines whereas it states that rescuers should continue to revive the patient until their core body temperature is above 95° Fahrenheit.
+This leads the American Heart Association to include the 95 Degrees Fahrenheit rule in their guidelines whereas it states that rescuers should continue to revive the patient until their core body temperature is above 95° Fahrenheit.